 The future of your daily workplace commute is changing

-Your workplace commute looks set for a massive change as British companies follow the government's plans to alter our approach car driving.
+Your workplace commute looks set for a massive change as British companies follow the government's plans to alter our approach to car driving.

 Britain's most successful car manufacturer Jaguar Land Rover recently announced they are following Volvo in their mission to produce only electric or hybrid cars by 2020 - signalling the end of petrol and diesel-only cars.